Calvert County Health Department

 Information on Potassium Iodide for Calvert Residents

-Head of household or representatives from a business may come to the Health Department any Monday-Friday between 8 a.m. – 4 p.m. to replace expiring tablets.
-We are encouraging family-run daycares, businesses and private residents to have KI on hand if you reside within the 10 mile “protective zone.”
+Heads of households or representatives from a business may come to the Health Department any Monday-Friday between 8 a.m. – 4 p.m. to replace expiring tablets.
+We are encouraging family-run daycares, businesses and private residents to have KI on hand if they reside within the 10-mile “protective zone.”

-If you live south of Prince Frederick you probably reside within the 10 mile protective zone.
+If you live south of Prince Frederick you probably reside within the 10-mile protective zone.
+For specific details please go to the health department’s website at www.calverthealth.org.